communitiesuk/plotly_dashboard_template/README.md

 ## OPTIONAL: Create a shared username/password for accessing the hosted dashboard
 This can be useful if you want to prevent curious individuals from accessing your dashboard while in development, but does not give any security against malicious actors.
-You will need to have access to the `cf` command installed and configured, which can be requested through DAP support.

-GOV.UK PaaS provide guidance on how to do this under the title [Example: Route service to add username and password authentication][basic_auth], however following this method you cannot have both basic authentication and IP restricitons in place as your app can only have one routing service.
-If you would like your app to have basic authentication and IP restricitons, please follow the below steps to add basic authentication using flask:
+GOV.UK PaaS provide guidance on how to do this under the title [Example: Route service to add username and password authentication][basic_auth], you will need to have access to the `cf` command installed and configured, which can be requested through DAP support.
+However following the GOV.UK PaaS method you cannot have both basic authentication and IP restricitons in place as your app can only have one routing service.
+If you would like your app to have basic authentication and IP restrictions, please follow the below steps to add basic authentication using flask:

 1. In your GitHub repository, add environment secrets for `APP_USERNAME` and `APP_PASSWORD`
 1. In `deployment.yml` under the `deploy-staging` job, for the task `Set environment variables` add the below to the run command: